Thracian religion: Pantheon

 These four Thracian gods thus represented the activities of the Thracian aristocracy, among whom the indolent who fought war for prestige and feasted with wine were honoured, while agricultural work was derided.

 The attested Thracian deities were worshipped by the Thracian elite, showing the political function of the Thracian religious cults.

 The Thracian religion was aniconic, and representations of deities were present only on utilitarian artifacts, but not in sanctuaries save for those related to Greek cults in towns.
+This was similar to the Scythians, who also had no statues or altars and temples to their gods.
 Nevertheless, a comment by Xenophanes of Colophon, that the Thracian gods were red-haired and blue-eyed because mortals imagined their gods as alike to themselves, suggests that Thracians viewed their deities as being anthropomorphic in appearance.

 Due to the various different names attributed by Ancient Greek authors to Thracian deities as well as the fragmented tribal social organisation of the Thracians, it is uncertain whether the Thracians had no common pantheon, or whether certain deities were simply known by different names across different parts of Thrace.